CoE Programme and Procedure

 Here you can find detailed information about the certification programme from center training to re-certification.

-(Please find the download center at the bottom of this page.)
+(Please find the download center by scrolling down the page.)

 1. Center Training

 - Center training is free of charge and should be passed in the year (not longer than 2 years) prior to the application.

 - Training is held either physically during the ENETS Annual Conference, or virtually in Q1 of the year.

 - In physical meetings, participation is limited to two representatives per center.
 (More representatives may be able to attend last minute depending on registration numbers and capacity.
 Please enquire at the ENETS Office - firstname.lastname@example.org.)
 Presentations will be made available as a pdf file.